WebAssembly/spec/document/syntax/instructions.rst

 The |BLOCK|, |LOOP| and |IF| instructions are *structured* instructions.
 They bracket nested sequences of instructions, called *blocks*, terminated with, or separated by, |END| or |ELSE| pseudo-instructions.
-As the grammar prescribes, these control instructures must be well-nested.
+As the grammar prescribes, they must be well-nested.
 A structured instruction can produce a value as described by the annotated :ref:`result type <syntax-resulttype>`.

 Each structured control instruction introduces an implicit *label*.
 Labels are targets for branch instructions that reference them with :ref:`label indices <syntax-labelidx>`.
-Unlike with other index spaces, indexing of labels is relative by nesting depth, that is, label :math:`0` refers to the innermost structured control instruction enclosing the referring branch instruction, while increasing indices refer to those furhter out.
+Unlike with other index spaces, indexing of labels is relative by nesting depth, that is, label :math:`0` refers to the innermost structured control instruction enclosing the referring branch instruction, while increasing indices refer to those farther out.
 Consequently, labels can only be referenced from *within* the associated structured control instruction.
 This also implies that branches can only be directed outwards, "breaking" from the block of the control construct they target.